Mount Imbiah Nature Trail, Sentosa: Dragon Waterfall & Ruins

 Swallow Nesting Area

 The underground rooms where ammunition were once inhabited are now off limits to visitors.
-They were once inhabited by Edible-nest and Black-nest swallows, the same swallows that produce the Chinese delicacy, birds nest.
+They are now inhabited by Edible-nest and Black-nest swallows, the same swallows that produce the Chinese delicacy, birds nest.

 British Military Buildings, Mount Imbiah

-If you are feeling adventurous, there are old support buildings, remnants of the WW2-era battery, nearby.
+If you are feeling adventurous, there are old support buildings, remnants of the colonial era battery, nearby.
+However, you should explore with caution and at your own risk as these buildings are quite old and have been overtaken by nature.

 In the Past: Supersized Wildlife (Models)